 The birth, marriage and death certificates that mark our life stages are the starting point for any research.
 What they reveal about your family members can take you back to when civil records began in 1837.
 Another good source for information can be found in family bibles.
 Armed with names and addresses you can then search the census records, a decade-by-decade population count, which from 1841 lists the names, age, occupation and other details of everyone on census night.
 Tracking down members of broken families, such as orphans or foster children, is a tougher challenge.
 But documents such as parish registers, orphan hospital records and adoption papers can provide vital clues.

-Is research of Champion ancestors who served at sea during the 19th and 20th Century.
+Research of Champion ancestors who served at sea during the 19th and 20th Century.